Soham2395/Evalia/DEPLOYMENT.md

 ## Troubleshooting

 1. **PDF Server Not Responding:**
-   - Check if Adobe credentials are correct
+   - Check if Adobe credentials are correct in Vercel dashboard
    - Verify the PDF server URL in main app environment variables
    - Check Vercel function logs